gearglow/ReptiliaWithATwist/The List.md

 Elysia bowed with a flourish to thunderous applause.

 "That concludes the First Task of the first-ever Hex Games!
-We'll see you right back here in two weeks for a spectacle of daring, nerve, prowess like you've never seen before: the Second Task!"
+We'll see you right back here in two weeks for a spectacle of daring, nerve, and prowess like you've never seen before: the Second Task!"

-As the professors began tearing down the course, Bagman called the champions back up to the judges' booth for an informal press conference.
+As the professors began tearing down the course, Bagman called the champions back up to the judges' booth for an informal press Q&A.

 "We were going to do this in the Great Hall," he said, "but it's so nice out today!"

 "It is, at that," Elysia agreed, settling back between Hermione & Luna and cracking open a butterbeer.
-Her broom had disappeared back into her left-hand mage-space holster.
+Her broom disappeared back into her left-hand mage-space holster.
 "Cast away, Rita."

 The others emulated Elysia, conjuring comfortable chairs and settling back with their own drinks.